On the Adobe Firefly homepage, select Text to video.

 After the video generation is complete, it will appear in your history strip, ready for download to your local device.
 You could also go to the Generation History tab on the Files page where all generated images and videos are auto-saved.

-Select the History icon to show or hide the video generation history for only the current browser session.
-Selecting the preview images will load the generated video along with its settings.
+Select the History icon to show or hide the video generation history, and selecting the preview images will load the generated video along with its settings.

 Join our community to connect, learn, and engage